 There are several reasons you could be losing followers on Tiktok, and they mainly revolve around your content’s quality and consistency and Tiktok’s algorithm.
 It could be that your content is not resonating with users anymore, or an update has occurred affecting your account or those of your followers.

 If you feel frustrated about losing followers on the social media app, you’re not alone.
 The solution lies in knowing why it’s happening and doing something to change it.

 This article looks at the most common reasons you could be losing your followers on Tiktok and offers tips on stopping the trend or avoiding it altogether.

-Every now and then, Tiktok reviews its algorithm, and that could result in losing some of your followers.
+Now and then, Tiktok reviews its algorithm, and that could result in losing some of your followers.
 That’s because, when these updates happen, they pick out any suspicious profiles that look like a scam or fake profiles.

-To ensure you do not get caught up in that kind of a mess, you need to consistently audit your followers to keep away from the fake ones.
+To ensure you do not get caught up in that kind of mess, you need to consistently audit your followers to keep away from the fake ones.
 This will ensure that you only maintain high-quality followers and reflect the actual performance of your Tiktok account.